Jarcuterie with Pickled Cherries

 Jarcuterie is an epic charcuterie board, in single serving portions.

 If it’s just your immediate family, by all means, feel free to just assemble all of these ingredients on a platter.
+Heck, if it’s just family, you could even do a butter board!

 No matter how you serve it, I recommend a nice balance between savory and sweet elements.
 Your taste buds will keep you going back for more when the flavors are balanced like this.